0xPolygonID/docs/docs/quick-start-demo.md

 A trusted entity, for instance, a private institution will now play the role of an issuer.
 It will be responsible for creating the credential and sending it to the ID Holder.

-We are using <a href="https://issuer-demo.privado.id/">the Issuer Node UI testing environment</a> to manage credentials.
+We are using <a href="https://issuer-demo.privado.id/">the Issuer Node UI Demo environment</a> to manage credentials.
 This is the place where you as an issuer can can create and manage identities and credentials, generate connections and manage schemas.

 However, if you are using a new credential type, you actually need to create a schema for that credential, which basically is the set of JSON files that gather all the attributes of that specific credential.